-MFC Industrial (NYSE: MIL) sources and delivers commodities and materials throughout the world.
+MFC Industrial (MIL) sources and delivers commodities and materials throughout the world.
 MIL also gets A’s in Earnings Momentum, Cash Flow, and Operating Margin Growth.
-The stock currently has a trailing PE Ratio of 2.40.
 For more information, get Portfolio Grader’s complete analysis of MIL stock.

-MasterCard Incorporated Class A (NYSE: MA) is a global payment solutions company that provides a variety of services in support of the credit, debit and related payment programs of financial institutions.
+MasterCard Incorporated Class A (MA) is a global payment solutions company that provides a variety of services in support of the credit, debit and related payment programs of financial institutions.
 MA also gets A’s in Equity and Operating Margin Growth.
-Since January 1, MA has jumped 52.4%.
+The price of MA is up 52.9% since the first of the year.
 This is better than the S&P 500, which has seen a 12.1% increase over the same period.
-The stock has a dividend yield of 2.4%.
+The stock’s dividend yield is 2.4%.
 For more information, get Portfolio Grader’s complete analysis of MA stock.

-Maxwell Technologies, Inc. (NASDAQ: MXWL) develops, manufactures and markets products and services for purification and information technologies and power-conversion systems and components.
+Maxwell Technologies, Inc. (MXWL) develops, manufactures and markets products and services for purification and information technologies and power-conversion systems and components.
 MXWL also gets an A in Earnings Surprises.
 For more information, get Portfolio Grader’s complete analysis of MXWL stock.

-Aegion Corporation (NASDAQ: AEGN) provides sewer, water, energy and mining piping systems and the corrosion protection of industrial pipelines.
+Aegion Corporation (AEGN) provides sewer, water, energy and mining piping systems and the corrosion protection of industrial pipelines.
 AEGN also gets A’s in Earnings Momentum and Operating Margin Growth.
 For more information, get Portfolio Grader’s complete analysis of AEGN stock.

-Johnson & Johnson (NYSE: JNJ) manufactures health care products and provides related services for the consumer, pharmaceutical, and medical devices and diagnostics markets.
+Johnson & Johnson (JNJ) manufactures health care products and provides related services for the consumer, pharmaceutical, and medical devices and diagnostics markets.
 JNJ also gets A’s in Earnings Momentum and Equity.
-The current dividend yield is 2.6%.
+The stock has a dividend yield of 2.6%.
 For more information, get Portfolio Grader’s complete analysis of JNJ stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.